srasi1/GettingAndCleaningData/README.md

 ######Step 5
 From the data set in step 4,
 create a second, independent tidy data	set with the average of each variable for each activity and each subject

 ```
 fMergeData <- aggregate(x = mergeData[sm_cols], by = mergeData[c("subject", "actname")], FUN = mean)
 write.csv(fMergeData, file = "./fMergeData.csv",row.names=FALSE)
 ```
+fMergeData is the data after step 5. fMergeData has 180 rows with 88 columns of which 86 are std and mean measures while 1 columns is subject and 1 columns is the activity